Do people go through life on a predetermined path, like a straight line?

 There was another light that shined in front of me, much brighter than the flashlight he used.

-He gave commands while he used his middle finger to hold my eyelid open.
-He peered through the circular magnifier in his hand.
+He gave commands while he used his middle finger to hold my eyelid open so he could see clearly through the magnifier.

 It was hard to keep my eye open, even with Dr. Howard holding my eyelid in place.
 It felt as if a hole was being burned into my eye.
 I rubbed my eye when he told me I could lean back in my chair.